tplisson/aws-ans/README.md

 • 2.1 Apply AWS networking concepts |
 • 2.2 Given customer requirements, define network architectures on AWS |
 • 2.3 Propose optimized designs based on the evaluation of an existing implementation |
-• 2.4 Determinenetworkrequirementsforaspecializedworkload |
+• 2.4 Determine network requirements for a specialized workload |
-• 2.5 Deriveanappropriatearchitecturebasedoncustomerandapplicationrequirements  |
+• 2.5 Derive an appropriate architecture based on customer and application requirements  |
-• 2.6 Evaluateandoptimizecostallocationsgivenanetworkdesignandapplicationdataflow |
+• 2.6 Evaluate and optimize cost allocations given a network design and application data flow |
 **Domain 3: Automate AWS Tasks**  |
-• 3.1 EvaluateautomationalternativeswithinAWSfornetworkdeployments |
+• 3.1 Evaluate automation alternatives within AWS for network deployments |
-• 3.2 Evaluatetool-basedalternativeswithinAWSfornetworkoperationsandmanagement |
+• 3.2 Evaluate tool-based alternatives within AWS for network operations and management |
 **Domain 4: Configure Network Integration with Application Services** |
-• 4.1 LeveragethecapabilitiesofRoute53 |
+• 4.1 Leverage the capabilities of Route53 |
-• 4.2 EvaluateDNSsolutionsinahybridITarchitecture |
+• 4.2 Evaluate DNS solutions in a hybrid IT architecture |
-• 4.3 DeterminetheappropriateconfigurationofDHCPwithinAWS |
+• 4.3 Determine the appropriate configuration of DHCP within AWS |
-• 4.4 Givenascenario,determineanappropriateloadbalancingstrategywithintheAWSecosystem  |
+• 4.4 Given a scenario, determine an appropriate load balancing strategy with in the AWS ecosystem  |
-• 4.5 Determineacontentdistributionstrategytooptimizeforperformance |
+• 4.5 Determine a content distribution strategy to optimize for performance |
-• 4.6 ReconcileAWSservicerequirementswithnetworkrequirements   |
+• 4.6 Reconcile AWS service requirements with network requirements   |
 **Domain 5: Design and Implement for Security and Compliance** |
-• 5.1 Evaluatedesignrequirementsforalignmentwithsecurityandcomplianceobjectives  |
+• 5.1 Evaluate design requirements for alignment with security and compliance objectives  |
-• 5.2 Evaluatemonitoringstrategiesinsupportofsecurityandcomplianceobjectives |
+• 5.2 Evaluate monitoring strategies in support of security and compliance objectives |
-• 5.3 EvaluateAWSsecurityfeaturesformanagingnetworktraffic |
+• 5.3 Evaluate WS security features for managing network traffic |
-• 5.4 Utilizeencryptiontechnologiestosecurenetworkcommunications |
+• 5.4 Utilize encryption technologies to secure network communications |
 **Domain 6: Manage, Optimize, and Troubleshoot the Network**  |
-• 6.1 Givenascenario,troubleshootandresolveanetworkissue |
+• 6.1 Given a scenario, troubleshoot and resolve a network issue |

 <br/>